gsoules/AvantElasticsearch/README.md

 * Address
 * Date

-This AvantElaticsearch plugin works only with Elasticsearch on AWS, but could be adapted by someone else for another application.
+This AvantElaticsearch plugin works only with Elasticsearch on Amazon Web Services (AWS).

 The host Linux OS must have pdftotext installed.

+The Omeka files folder must contain a directory named 'elasticsearch'.

 ## Installation